Karobben/Karobben.github.io/source/_posts/LearnNotes/fluorescence.md

 |:-:|:-|
 |![](https://imgur.com/uYOhyLM.png)|Black = Non-radiative<br> Red = Radiative (photon)<br> ABS = absorption (10^15^)<br>**IC** = internal conversion <br> (k~IC~ ≈ 10^11~12^)<br> **Q** = quenching<br>**IX**=intersystem crossing<br>S~1~→T~0~: 10^8^; T~1~→S~0~: 10^2^<br> **Chem**=photochemistry<br>k~f~ ≈ 10^8^; k~p~ ≈ 10^2^<br> **F** = fluorescence<br> **P** = phosphorescence<br> Trans = energy transfer<br>k~collision~ ≈ 10^10^ M^-1^sec^-1^|

+Only apart of electron went to the S~1~ and they decay back to the ground state to generate fluorescence.
+Most of them when to S~2~ and decay faster., In this case, less energy lost through fluorescence.
+Those change are internal Change.
+When they when to T~1~ it transferred to other states (intersystem crossing) and generate phosphorescence.
+This state state decay very slow (phosphorescence decays for a few seconds or even more slow)

 - Internal Conversion: energy loss due to collisions with solvent molecules
     - collision rate = k~coll~ [solvent]